Bachelorette party: Alternatives

 A more traditional alternative is the bridesmaids luncheon, hosted by friends of the bride's mother or mothers of the bridesmaids, usually given the day before the wedding.
 Attendees include the bridesmaids, their mothers and close female friends and relatives; the event is often multi-generational including mothers and even grandmothers of the bride and groom.
-At a bridesmaids luncheon, the bride often presents a small gift to each bridesmaid.
-The purpose of the luncheon is for the bride to thank her attendants and includes presenting them with bridesmaid gifts.
+The purpose of the luncheon is for the bride to thank her attendants, and it is customary for her to present each bridesmaid with a small gift.
 This is also the time when the bridesmaids' gift, if any, is customarily given to the bride.
 If there is a cake, it may contain symbolic good luck charms.

 If a significant aspect of the party is presenting small gifts to the bride-to-be, then the event is properly called a bridal shower.
 For the convenience of the bride-to-be, bridal showers are usually held earlier than a bachelorette party.

-Canada
+Stag and doe

 In Canada a stag and doe party, also called a "Jack and Jill", "buck and doe" or "hag" (hen + stag) party, is a fundraising party that includes both men and women.
 These parties are held by couples wishing to distance themselves from the licentiousness associated with many post-1980s bachelorette parties and are becoming increasingly popular, especially as a means to financially support a wedding.